-The Berry Manor Inn is certified by the State of Maine as an Environmental Leader in the Hospitality Industry for our green practices and was the first Rockland bed and breakfast to do so.
+The Berry Manor Inn is certified by the State of Maine as an Environmental Leader in the Hospitality Industry for our green practices.
+It was the first Rockland bed and breakfast to be certified and to install both a Tesla and Universal Electric Car charging station.
 Today the Berry Manor Inn remains committed to continually seeking ways to be kinder to the environment while pampering guests in luxury.
 The two efforts – providing luxury accommodations and being eco-friendly – are not mutually exclusive and this is proven at the inn on a daily basis.
 While the inn strives to deliver exceptional comfort and service to each guest, it continues to incorporate newer products and eco-friendly practices to do so in a “greener” manner to ensure that the natural beauty of Maine is preserved for future generations to visit.

 Another important prong in being environmentally proactive is to help guests experience an area’s rich culture, natural beauty, unique wildlife and history.
 The inn has partnered with several local businesses to create opportunities, both eco-friendly packages and custom itineraries, for guests to experience firsthand “the Real Maine” from a working lobster boat excursion, to walking Maine’s Birding trail, to hiking on an island or learning the rich history of Rockland’s Lime industry.